TRACING THE ROOTS | Sharon Henry

 Slaves far outnumbered whites and their large gatherings made the French uneasy.
 A ruling was introduced making it illegal for groups of three or more slaves to form inside the city limits.
 Outside was fine.

 So it began.
 After church services slaves climbed the wall and on the outskirts of the city limits celebrated their fleeting moments of freedom, singing and dancing.
 A Congo Square sculpture captures the moment so vividly you can almost hear the drumbeat.

 The spiritual practices and beliefs of those enslaved people from Africa and the Caribbean blended.
-Voodoo became a fusion of their religions which also incorporated Catholicism.
+The Voodoo religion became a fusion of all their religions which also incorporated Catholicism.

 A metal plate in the park marks the spot of an oak tree stump where Voodoo rituals took place, a pink rose rests on top.